 The 2018 Plan provides that in the event of a participant's termination of continuous service without cause (as defined in the 2018 Plan) or for good reason (as defined in the 2018 Plan) during the six-month period following a change in control (as defined in the 2018 Plan), notwithstanding any provision of the 2018 Plan or any applicable award agreement to the contrary, all outstanding awards will become 100% vested (or in the case of restricted stock or restricted stock units, the restricted period will expire).
 In addition, in the event of a change in control, the Compensation Committee may in its discretion and upon at least 10 days' advance notice to the affected persons, cancel any outstanding awards and pay to the holders thereof, in cash or stock, or any combination thereof, the value of such awards based upon the price per share of common stock received or to be received by other shareholders of our company in the event.
 In the case of any option or stock appreciation right with an exercise price that equals or exceeds the price paid for a share of common stock in connection with the change in control, the Compensation Committee may cancel the option or stock appreciation right without the payment of consideration therefor.
-The Compensation Committee also has the power to accelerate the time at which an award may first be exercised or the time during which an award or any part thereof will vest in accordance with the 2018 Plan, notwithstanding the provisions in the award stating the time at which it may first be exercised or the time during which it will vest.
+The Compensation Committee also has the power to accelerate the time at which an award may first be exercised or the time during which it will vest.